Lightning Damage Coverage: What Home Insurance Pays For

 Major Appliances No universal cap Subject to total personal property limit

-If you own high-end gaming rigs, professional audio equipment, or a home theater system worth more than these limits, a scheduled personal property endorsement (also called a floater or rider) lets you insure specific items at their full appraised value — often with no deductible and broader coverage.
+Another critical factor is how your policy values damaged items.
+Many base policies pay the depreciated Actual Cash Value of electronics, though you can usually add replacement-cost coverage so the insurer pays what it costs to buy a new equivalent item.
+If you own high-end gaming rigs, professional audio equipment, or a home theater system worth more than your policy's limits, a scheduled personal property endorsement (also called a floater or rider) lets you insure specific items at their full appraised value, often with no deductible and broader coverage.

 Pincher's Pro Tip

 Add a scheduled personal property rider for expensive electronics.
-At roughly $10–$50 per year per $1,000 of insured value, it's an inexpensive way to ensure a $4,000 TV or $6,000 home office setup is fully covered after a lightning event.
+At roughly $10 to $50 per year per $1,000 of insured value, it's an inexpensive way to ensure a $4,000 TV or $6,000 home office setup is fully covered after a lightning event.

 Trusted by Thousands